 What does it mean for customers?

-The average customer spends only 109 seconds looking at a menu, including scanning, reading descriptions and checking prices.
-To make the most out of this very short amount of time, the menu needs to be concise, well-organized, and thoughtfully laid out - especially when it comes to new customers - while ensuring that each feature dish and drink will be profitable.
+The average customer spends only 109 seconds looking at a menu, including scanning, reading descriptions, and checking prices.
+To make the most of this very short amount of time, the menu needs to be concise, well-organized and thoughtfully laid out - especially for new customers - while ensuring that each feature dish and drink will be profitable.

 The 5 steps of menu engineering

-A well-optimised menu is essential for running a profitable restaurant.
+A well-optimized menu is essential for running a profitable restaurant.
 To do so, you must engineer (or re-engineer) your menu to improve your restaurant's overall performance by following these principles.

 1. Time and period

-First things first, start by analysing a specific time period, especially if your business crafts new seasonal menu items or you're tweaking your offers based on produce availability.
+First things first, start by analyzing a specific time period, especially if your business crafts new seasonal menu items or you're tweaking your offers based on produce availability.

-Even if you seldom make adjustments to your menu, it just makes sense to revisit your it, although less frequently.
+Even if you seldom make adjustments to your menu, it just makes sense to revisit it less frequently.